samuraijane/simple-weather-app/README.md

 1. [Gulp](https://gulpjs.com/) task runner, [Nodemon](https://www.npmjs.com/package/nodemon) and Chrome's [Livereload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) extension for browser refreshing on save.
 2. [Babel](https://babeljs.io/) but only as a dependency for other packages.
-3. This project is not built on create-react-app and does not use Webpack.
-That isn't to say we are against using these tools, we simply decided not to for this round.
+3. This project is does not use any JavaScript front-end libraries or frameworks

 ##### UI